changsanjiang/SJFullscreenPopGesture/README.md

 ### Features
 - Fullscreen Pop Gesture.
 Gestures are perfectly handled in UIScrollView And UIPageViewController.
 - Fade Area.
 The specified area does not trigger gestures.
 - Disable Gesture.
 Designate ViewController disable pop gesture.
+It does not affect other viewControllers.

 ### Example
 Please wait for the example load, or download the project directly.